berdensj/RepuRadarPro/README.md

 ## 🔒 Security Considerations

-RepuRadarPro is built with security in mind:
+Reputation Sentinel is built with security in mind:

 - **Authentication**: Secure password hashing using scrypt
 - **Authorization**: Role-based access control with fine-grained permissions